Linear IgA bullous dermatosis

 - Bullous fixed drug eruption has a history of inciting drug and usually presents with a solitary lesion.

-- Porphyria cutanea tarda or pseudoporphyria presents with bullae, milia, and hypertrichosis in sun-exposed areas.
+- Porphyria cutanea tarda and pseudoporphyria present with bullae, milia, and hypertrichosis in sun-exposed areas.

-- Pemphigus vulgaris or foliaceus have flaccid (fragile) bullae.
+- Pemphigus vulgaris and pemphigus foliaceus have flaccid (fragile) bullae.

 - Insect bite reaction